dvberkel/jfall2012-datomic/README.md

     Type Shell.help(); for help.
     datomic %

+With this shell you could follow along with the [getting started][10] section of the Datomic documentation.

 [1]: http://www.nljug.org/jfall/ "JFall homepage"
 [2]: https://github.com/dvberkel/jfall2012-datomic/blob/master/proposal.md "The proposal for this talk on GitHub"
 [3]: https://trello.com/board/jfall-2012-datomic/4ff6d141731da3d517067900 "Trello board for the JFall 2012 Datomic Session Proposal."